NORTHERN UTAH REPORTS

 Hello All,

-*FYI: Fall is spawning time for the local brown trout, and it's time to be aware of where we are fishing and stepping.
+*FYI: Spawning time for the local brown trout is starting to wind down, but it's still important to be aware of where we are fishing and stepping.
 If you're not sure what a spawning redd is, and why it's important to leave them be, we've written articles on why it's important to leave any spawning trout alone, which you can read here.
 The folks over at Redington also made a little video on the why leaving spawning trout alone is so important to the long-term health of any fishery.
 You can view that here.*

-Fall fishing weather has finally arrived!
-There have been fish up and feeding on Midges, and the Fall Blue Wing Olive mayflies have begun popping off, especially when we have cloudy or cool conditions.
-With the cooler mornings and evenings of Fall, prospecting with streamers on lakes and reservoirs can move some good quality fish.
+Winter is here, and there have been a few fish up and feeding on Midges on the local tailwater fisheries.
+As of today, Jordanelle and Deer Creek reservoirs have little to no ice on them, and prospecting with streamers can move some fish.
 As always, in order to avoid bad river etiquette, it's important to know the basic ins an outs of how to interact with each other on the water.
 The folks over at Redington Fly Gear have a nice little video on the subject.

 Check these gauges for updates on water levels!